 The challenge for workers is that they need new ways of coming together to share risk.
 At the moment if you are an Uber driver, for example, you've got to put aside savings plans of your own for what happens if you don't work.
 So there are risks that workers in the gig economy can't control at the moment and they are having to invent their own arrangements for managing those risks.
 This applies to quite a number of quite well-understood categories - so you've obviously got policies of labour rights like sick pay, maternity rights, paternity rights - the things that you don't get back automatically because your NIC (National Insurance Contribution) rate is lower.
 There will, therefore, be questions about how you lower the costs of supply to workers in this economy, for example insurance or financial services products, but it's not a part of the labour market that is terribly well understood at the moment.
+Rt Hon Liam Byrne MP

 I think the government is beginning to realise that the way people work has changed forever.
 What it needs to do is make that a progressive and evolutionary improvement to the economy and actually harness that creativity and that spirit of enterprise, and encourage it.
 It's a ludicrous notion in this day and age that the government seems to feel everybody should be paying PAYE and they should be using the same methodology as PAYE employees to declare tax.
 For the gig economy to flourish, the government is going to have to segment the tax system in the way that technology has segmented the workplace.
 If government doesn't get agile, the economy will never be agile.
+Chris Bryce, IPSE

 Looking at the insecurity of gig workers, the majority lack a lot of rights that employees have - so no minimum wage, no knowledge that they'll be able to continue in their employment, no job security.
 Workers being paid for each individual task with minimal job security isn't a new thing, it's a return to the piecework of old - a type of work that was almost confined to economic history books.
 Of course, many gig economy workers will enjoy the flexibility that such working arrangements bring, but it's my view that more workplace security is needed in the gig economy before we can conclude that it's a positive development for everyone.

-Self-employment is a good form of work, but it comes with many pitfalls and perils.
-If you work for yourself, you don't have access to sick pay, maternity pay, holiday pay, all these benefits employees are used to.
+Daniel Tomlinson, Resolution Foundation pay, holiday pay, all these benefits employees are used to.
 Also you don't have employer pension contributions.
 All of this is hazardous and affects the poorest self-employed workers particularly hard.
+Benedict Dellot, RSA

+Self-employment is a good form of work, but it comes with many pitfalls and perils.
+If you work for yourself, you don't have access to sick pay, maternity